Are you struggling with a child who has difficulty standing up for himself?

 There is no better way to teach your child to be assertive than to show him how to do it.
 Be aware of how you interact with family and friends.
 If you have to make a call to a customer service line or return something to a store, maintain a polite but direct tone.

-If you tell someone “no,” stick to your word.
+If you tell someone “No,” stick to your word.
 Make sure your child sees you modeling what you are teaching by holding your ground, especially with people who have attempted to violate your boundaries.

 You can begin with a discussion, but the best way to teach boundaries and assertiveness is to make them a regular part of daily life.
 We should model self-respect and take the appropriate steps to apologize and make amends when we make a mistake or violate someone else’s boundaries.